elnasabdallah/ArduinoPS2mouseDrawer/README.md

 # ArduinoPS2mouseDrawer

-This project will Hack a PS/2 Mouse.The Mouse movement data will be used to record the  picture of the monement, the mouse buttons will be used to start/stop/pause measurement.The recorded picture  will be Printed  onto an arduino display shield.
+This project will Hack a PS/2 Mouse.The Mouse movement data will be used to record the  picture of the movement, the mouse buttons will be used to start/stop/pause measurement.The recorded picture  will be Printed  onto an arduino display shield.

 #Team Memebers